GoDaddy review 2021 and experiences: Description, Pricing, User Reviews

 We dare to doubt whether GoDaddy is still able to keep track of its rate structure.
-Above all, the discount structure of the entry-level offers is confusing: 28 percent discount on Starter, 66 percent on Standard, 60 percent on Deluxe and 50 percent on Supreme in the offer.
-This applies to the first term, provided the customer opts for a whopping 36-month term.
+Above all, the discount structure of the entry-level offers is confusing: 28 percent discount on Starter, 66 percent on Standard, 60 percent on Deluxe, and 50 percent on Supreme in the offer.
+This applies to the first term, provided the customer opts for a whopping 36-month period.
 From the first automatic contract renewal, the regular prices apply.
-If, on the other hand, the customer only opts for a 24-month or 12-month term, the discount is reduced to varying, incomprehensible degrees, but sometimes considerably.
+On the other hand, if the customer only opts for a 24-month or 12-month term, the discount is reduced to varying, incomprehensible degrees, but sometimes considerably.

-Product selection: Price chaos, additional costs, choice of term in the shopping cart, no contract terms.
+Product selection: Price chaos, additional costs, term choice in the shopping cart, no contract terms.

-GoDaddy at least offers the option of a one-month contract term – but only for the Starter, Deluxe and Supreme packages.
+GoDaddy at least offers the option of a one-month contract term – but only for the Starter, Deluxe, and Supreme packages.
 Standard is only available with a minimum contract term of three months.
-Here, the new customer discount does not apply at all, and this term is also tied to a subscription in each case, which is automatically extended by the same term unless the customer cancels in good time.
+Here, the new customer discount does not apply at all.
+This term is also tied to a subscription in each case, which is automatically extended by the same period unless the customer cancels in good time.